marciopocebon/epkg/README.md

 # About entynet packager

-    INFO: Entynet Packager (epkg) is a packager that contains all Entynetproject Organization software and installation rules for them.
-Entynet Packager is intended to help the user properly install Entynetproject Organization software.
+    INFO: Entynet Packager (epkg) is a packager that contains all the Entynetproject Organization software and installation rules for them.
+Entynet Packager is intended to help the user install the Entynetproject Organization software correctly.

 # How to install epkg